yanntrividic/padatrad/README.md

 ## Description

 This project focuses on the _fetch, convert & publish_ paradigm, with an emphasis on collective translation.
 Since there was no known open-source software facilitating collaborative translation editing, we created Padatrad ourselves.
 In essence, we aimed to create an application that is as lightweight and easy to install as possible.
-Everything is in vanilla JS, weighs less than one megabyte, and is entirely portable (except for Etherpad instances).
+Padatrad is written in vanilla JS, weighs less than one megabyte, and is entirely portable (except for Etherpad instances).

 If the paradigm interests you more than collective translation itself, you may find what you're looking for here: [pad2print](https://gitlab.com/Luuse/pad2print) by Luuse, [Ethertoff](http://osp.kitchen/tools/ethertoff/) or [Ether2html](http://osp.kitchen/tools/ether2html/) by Open Source Publishing, [Collabprint](https://gitlab.com/quentinjuhel/collabprint) by Quentin Juhel, [Octomode](https://git.vvvvvvaria.org/varia/octomode) by Varia, [Libreto](https://libreto.net/) by Pierre Tandille, or [Pink my pad!](https://pinkmypad.net/) by Nicolas Sauret[^julienb].